Trump hits back with a 125% tariff in escalating trade war with China

 Trump then added a 50% tariff on goods from China, saying negotiations were terminated, and bringing the cumulative U.S. tariff to 104%.
 China responded by raising the tariff on American products by the same amount, bringing its total rate to 84%.
 Then Trump upped the American tariff to 125%.

-China also said it was launching a new challenge to the U.S. tariffs at the World Trade Organization and added 11 American companies to an “unreliable entities” list that bars Chinese companies from selling them goods that could have military uses.
+China said it was also launching a new challenge to the U.S. tariffs at the World Trade Organization and adding 11 American companies to an “unreliable entities” list that bars Chinese companies from selling them goods that could have military uses.
 Among the companies are American Photonics, and SYNEXXUS, which both work with the American military.

 The trade dispute has set back efforts to resolve a standoff over the TikTok short video app.